 Named for a scion of the prominent Delaware family, Dupont Circle evolved from a hardscrabble “wilderness” to become Washington’s most fashionable address at the close of the nineteenth-century.
 Today it is one of D.C.’s most vibrant neighborhoods (Kramer Books stays open 24 hours a day on the weekend.)
-It also remains the heart of Washington’s LGBT community.
-Mansions and elegant row houses from the early 1900s remain, many as single family residences; others serve as museums, bed and breakfasts, embassies, or non-profit organizations.
+It also plays a central role in any history of Washington’s LGBTQ community.
+Mansions and elegant row houses from the early 1900s remain, many serving as single family residences; others functioning as museums, bed and breakfasts, embassies, or non-profit organizations.

 We’ll start with a look at a “brewmaster’s castle,” then it’s on to Dupont Circle itself, where people watching and chess matches are favorite past times.
-The National Trust for Historic Preservation is headquartered nearby in a former luxury apartment building that can claim a direct connection to the National Gallery of Art.
-A church that rose from the ashes to become a beacon of social activism is next, followed by a block of stunning row houses designed by one of D.C’s. most prolific architects.
+Nearby is a former luxury apartment building that can claim a direct connection to the National Gallery of Art.
+A church that rose from the ashes to become a beacon of social activism is next, followed by a block of stunning row houses designed by Thomas Franklin Schneider, one of D.C’s. most prolific architects.
 Two blocks away he developed the apartment tower that gave rise to the District’s building height limit.
 The stroll back to the Dupont Circle Metro station travels along Corcoran Street, one of the neighborhood's most charming byways, lined with ginkos trees and restored rowhouses, a few of the latter faced with sculpture created by a former Dupont resident.

 Saturday, August 25 and October 20, 2018 at 11:00 a.m.